mooltipass/minible/scripts/keyboards/README.md

 Now... assuming 2 byte for unicode, 2 bytes for hid (modifier+keycode):
 All maps add up to 124724 Bytes
 Average map size is 387 Bytes
+The number of unique unicode characters used is 1603
 ```